AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes fixes to the following critical issues:

 * For some Brand Portal users, the [!UICONTROL Download] pop up takes time in loading the assets if they are large in size.
-* In Tag Picker, the **[!UICONTROL General Tags]** with long labels gets truncated.
+* In Tag Picker, the **[!UICONTROL General Tags]** with long labels get truncated.
 * When you are trying to download renditions, the rendition names are getting trimmed.
-This affects in understanding which rendition you are downloading.
+It affects in understanding which rendition you are downloading.
 * While previewing the video-type asset in card view, the asset does not load.
-* If you are trying to download a single asset or a single rendition, the output is of zip type.
+* If you are trying to download a single asset or a single rendition, the downloaded file is of zip type.

 ## Previous releases